DerwenAI/bwyd/NOTES.md

 ## Ideation

-Each recipe is a causal graph, with steps as the intermediate outcomes.
+Each recipe is a _causal graph_, with the yields of each step as intermediate outcomes.

 Underlying graph produces: